-PUBLISHING SCOPE Texas Tech University Press, in business since 1971, is currently accepting proposals in the following areas:
+Texas Tech University Press, established in 1971, is currently accepting proposals in the following subject areas:

-- All subject areas relating to Texas, the Great Plains, and the American West, particularly history, biography, and memoir
+- All subject areas relating to Texas, the Great Plains, and the American West, particularly history, biography, literature of place, and memoir

 - American Indian studies

 - American legal studies

 - Jewish literature, culture, and history

 TTUP also accepts proposals for educational and engaging middle reader books, particularly those that focus on science or regional history.